 Although not as coherent and focused as the band’s next three albums (the finest of their career), The Who Sell Out definitively shows where they were heading at the end of 1967.

-Part of Classic Rock Review’s celebration of the 45th anniversary of 1967 music.
+Part of Classic Rock Review’s celebration of 1967 music.